 Despite some strong competition from the likes of Apple Music and Deezer, Spotify continues to attract users in their hundreds of millions â and one of the reasons why is the broad range of hardware that the app works with.

 Part of that is to do with Spotify Connect, which lets you use your phone or other device as a controller via the internet, rather than relying on Bluetooth.
 You can stream music from Spotify on your phone or tablet to a multitude of devices around the home, often with no extra software or hardware required.

 Read on to find out what Spotify Connect is, how to set it up and which smart speakers, TVs, receivers, smartwatches and headphones are compatible.

 Spotify Connect: What does it do?

 Spotify Connect works over Wi-Fi.
-When you have compatible speakers, TVs, streaming sticks or other devices connected to the same Wi-Fi network as your phone, tablet or computer (running Spotify), Connect Spotify streams music directly to that device, not via the phone/laptop.
+When you have compatible speakers, TVs, streaming sticks or other devices connected to the same Wi-Fi network as the phone, tablet or computer you're running the Spotify app on, Spotify Connect streams music directly to that device rather than your phone or laptop.

 Spotify Connect: How to get started